jacobvc/ESP32-Hardware-Boards/README.md

 4. 2 each 5 pin GVSSS connectors (thumb joystick)

 ## ESP32 Audio / Relay Adapter
-This design connects the right side of an esp32 Dev Module to JST ZH 1.5mm keyed connectors.
-The connectors include
+This design connects the right side of an esp32 Dev Module to a three channel relay board and a CD4066 based analog switch.
+Two channels of the CD4066 are connected to 3.5mm TRS (input / output) audio connectors, and the other two are available on a pair of 0.1 in center 3 pin headers.